-Function: To act for the Faculty in reviewing curricular matters including those which implement educational policy concerning all-College requirements; to generate recommendations concerning immediate and long-range curricular matters; to administer the self-determined majors program; to make recommendations to the Faculty concerning other curricular matters brought before it by faculty, students, and the Administration.
+Function: To act for the Faculty in reviewing curricular matters including those which implement educational policy concerning all-College requirements; to generate recommendations concerning immediate and long-range curricular matters; to make recommendations to the Faculty concerning other curricular matters brought before it by faculty, students, and the Administration.

 Membership: Six faculty members, each from a different department, at least two of whom are tenured, elected to serve three-year terms; the Dean of the Faculty/Vice President for Academic Affairs or his/her designated representative; and two students selected by SGA.
-Non-voting members of the committee are the Registrar and the Associate Dean of the Faculty for Academic Policy and Advising.
-A faculty member of the Committee shall serve on the self determined majors subcommittee composed of other members appointed by the Curriculum Committee to represent a reasonable range of academic disciplines.
+Non-voting members of the committee are the Registrar and the Associate Dean of the Faculty for Academic Policy and Advising